acm-uiuc/til/_til/unix/kill-everything-running-on-a-certain-port.md

+---
-# Kill Everything Running On A Certain Port
+title: Kill Everything Running On A Certain Port
+category: unix
+---

 You can quickly kill everything running on a certain port with the following command.